-If you are looking for a heartier loaf of bread, this Gluten Free Oat Bread is a great recipe.
-It is a tender, easy-to-slice loaf.
-The bread holds together beautifully and is made without xanthan gum!
+If you are looking for a heartier loaf of sandwich bread, this Gluten Free Oat Bread is a delicious recipe.
+It is a tender, easy-to-slice loaf of bread.
+This bread holds together beautifully and is made without xanthan gum!
+I also share an easy bread machine version so you can make it in the oven or your bread machine!

-I have a fabulous Gluten Free Bread Machine Bread recipe that gets rave reviews, and now I am sharing this dairy-free and gluten free oat bread.
+I have a fabulous Gluten Free Bread Machine Bread recipe that gets rave reviews, and now I am sharing this gluten free oat bread.
 This recipe includes my new DIY Gluten Free All Purpose Flour Blend.
 This is a gum-free gluten free flour blend, and it works perfectly in regular and yeast recipes.
+See below for a Cup4Cup version too!

 Ingredient Notes: